Count palatine

 A count palatine (Latin comes palatinus), also count of the palace or palsgrave (from German Pfalzgraf), was originally an official attached to a royal or imperial palace or household and later a nobleman of a rank above that of an ordinary count.
 The title originated in the Late Roman Empire.
-In the Middle Ages especially and into modern times, it is associated with the Holy Roman Empire, especially Electoral Palatinate.
+In the Middle Ages especially and into modern times, it is associated with the Holy Roman Empire, especially the Electoral Palatinate.

 The office, jurisdiction or territory of a count palatine was a county palatine or palatinate.
 In England the forms earl palatine and palatine earldom are rare alternative terms.